 Information may be shared with:

-- other trusted organisation such as local authorities and the police
+- other trusted organisations, such as local authorities and the police; and

-- It usually cannot be shared with anyone else.
-This is because information about court proceedings can’t be shared without the court’s permission
+Information usually cannot be shared with anyone else.
+This is because information about court proceedings cannot be shared without the court’s permission.

 However, information may be shared with other professionals if it is needed for child protection.
 This is set out in the Family Procedure Rules 2010 (section 12.73).

-Information about your case may be shared with the Parliamentary and Health Service Ombudsman if you have consented to this.
+Information about your case may be shared with the Parliamentary and Health Service Ombudsman if you approach them about a complaint.

-- We only share information with these services when completing the activity has been ordered by the court.
+We only share information with these services when the activity has been ordered by the court.

-The Family Procedure Rules (Practice Direction 12G) allow us to share information with some third parties, including government departments, for research.
-The data may also be linked to other information that is held about you by third parties.
+The Family Procedure Rules (Practice Direction 12G) allow us to share information with some third parties, including government departments, for research purposes.
 This is to help:

-- monitor the effectiveness of family court proceedings
+- monitor the effectiveness of family court proceedings; and

 - develop policy and good practice.

-This data sharing only takes place if it is approved by the Cafcass Research Governance Committee.
+This data sharing only takes place if it has first been reviewed by the Cafcass Research Advisory Committee.
 This ensures that:

-- projects are conducted ethically and are useful for Cafcass and the children and families we work with
+- projects are conducted ethically and are useful for Cafcass and the children and families with whom we work;

-- there are appropriate safeguards in place to meet data protection requirements
+- there are appropriate controls and safeguards in place to meet data protection requirements; and

 Please see our approved research projects on the research pages of this website.

-We use data processors who are third parties who provide elements of services for us, such as, but not limited to, system maintenance, Cafcass website and communications.
-We have contracts in place with our data processors.
-This means that they cannot do anything with your personal information unless we have instructed them to do it.
-They will not share your personal information with any organisation apart from us.
-They will hold it securely and retain it for the period we instruct.
+We use external data processors who are third parties and who provide elements of services for us, such as, but not limited to, system maintenance, the provision of the Cafcass website and communications.
+We have contracts in place with our data processors, which means that they cannot do anything with your personal information unless we have agreed and or instructed them to do so.
+They will hold your personal information securely and retain it for the period we instruct.

 - You can ask us to correct your information if you believe it is wrong.

-- Please contact your Cafcass practitioner if any of the information we have recorded about you is incorrect.
+- Please contact your Cafcass Family Court Adviser if any of the information we have recorded about you is incorrect.
 We will assess your concerns and take appropriate action.

-- It is your responsibility to update Cafcass if any of the information you have provided to us changes.
+- It is your responsibility to update us if any of the information you have provided to us changes.

-- Request that the processing of your personal data be restricted
+- request that the processing of your personal data be restricted; and

 These rights are not absolute and only apply in certain circumstances.
-Please contact our Data Protection Officer using the details provided in the ‘How to contact us’ section of this notice should you wish to exercise any of these rights.
+Please contact our Data Protection Officer using the details provided in the ‘How to contact us’ section of this notice should you wish to ask for more information.

-- We keep information on our secure electronic case management system and in secure archives.
+- We keep information on our secure case management system and in secure archives.

-- We send sensitive information by secure postal services or via secure encrypted email.
+- We send sensitive information by secure postal services or via secure encrypted Egress email.

 - All Cafcass official email addresses end in @cafcass.gov.uk.

-If you receive an email from someone stating to work for Cafcass but you do not know them, please contact our Call Centre on 0300 456 4000 and we can confirm things for you.
+If you receive an email from someone saying that they work for Cafcass but you do not know them, please contact our Call Centre on 0300 456 4000 and we can confirm things for you.

-More detail on how we protect information is in our Information Assurance Policy
+More detail on how we protect information is available in our Information Assurance Policy

 If you have any questions about how we use your information, you can contact our Data Protection Officer:

-by post: Data Protection Officer, Cafcass, 21 Bloomsbury Street, London, WC1B 3HF
+by post: Data Protection Officer, Cafcass, Ground Floor,70 Gray’s Inn Road, London, WC1X 8NH